-Prerequisite: PB103 Plant-Based Culinary Foundations III \or
+Prerequisite: PB103 Plant-Based Culinary Foundations III or approval of executive chef/senior lead chef

 GENERAL INFORMATION

 CAMPUS SECURITY

 Auguste Escoffier School of Culinary Arts (AESCA) is committed to providing a safe environment to all of its students, faculty and staff.
 Individuals identified as Campus Security Authorities are noted in the Catalog Addendum.